Bitrate vs Bandwidth: Watching and Live Streaming

 When you are streaming live, things work smoothly if your bitrate stays well below your upload speed.
 If it is too close, even a small drop in internet speed can cause stutter, so it is safer to leave extra room.

-Imagine a faucet filling a bucket.
-The faucet size is bandwidth, the water you let out is bitrate.
-If the faucet is small today because water pressure is low, you cannot fill the bucket fast, even if you try to run more water.
-Same with streaming, when the network is weak or busy.
+• Another way is a faucet filling a bucket.
+The faucet size is bandwidth, and the water you let out is bitrate.
+If the water pressure is weak that day, the faucet can only let out so much, even if you want more.

 Bitrate needed for streaming